 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide will be at 4:35 am and the next low tide at 4:10 pm.
-The first high tide will be at 10:47 am and the next high tide at 10:24 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 2:16 am and the next high tide at 2:06 pm.
+The first low tide was at 7:03 am and the next low tide at 9:54 pm.

-The lunar phase is a Waning Gibbous.
-Today we will have 13 hours and 3 minutes of sun.
-The solar transit will be at 12:49 pm and the length of time the moon will be visible will be 10 hours and 8 minutes.
+The lunar phase is a Waxing Crescent.
+Today we had 12 hours and 49 minutes of sun.
+The solar transit was at 12:49 pm and the length of time the moon will be visible will be 10 hours and 49 minutes.

-The tidal coefficient today is 95.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 93 to end the day with a tidal coefficient of 91.
-The tide heights today are -0.7 ft, 3.9 ft, 1.0 ft and 5.6 ft.
+The tidal coefficient today is 53 (average).
+At noon the tidal coefficient drops to 49 to end the day with a tidal coefficient of 47.
+The tide heights today are 3.0 ft, 2.3 ft, 4.9 ft and 1.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for La Jolla which is of 7.2 ft and a minimum height of -1.6 ft.

 The solunar fishing calendar in La Jolla tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 | from 5:53 am to 7:53 am, very high activity Major period (moon down).
 This period of high activity coincides with sunrise; therefore the sun will exercise more influence, resulting in an excellent time for fishing